Over 50% of Australians don't have a Will or estate plan, let alone other important medical and life documentation in place.

 However, the unavoidable fact is, if you don't think about these serious decisions now, your partner or children might be put in a situation where they are left guessing your wishes, causing extreme stress, chaos and uncertainty.

-We believe something as important as estate planning should be easy, and we have developed an essential estate planning package called MyLife Documents®.
-This unique offer allows you to prepare five essential estate planning legal documents easily, in one go, for a fixed price and under the consultation of an expert Wills and Estates lawyer.
+We believe something as important as estate planning should be easy, which is why we have a dedicated team to help you develop your essential estate plan.
+We'll help you to create the five essential estate planning legal documents easily for a fixed price.

 Maurice Blackburn will work with you to prepare five essential documents.